temporalio/documentation/docs/server-elasticsearch-setup.md

 Elasticsearch relies on storage to operate.
 Storage related configurations are defined within the `persistence` section of the configuration file.
-The Temporal Server needs to know where to connect to the Elasticsearch storage.

-To do this, first add the `advancedVisibilityStore: es-visibility` key value pair to the `persistence` section.
+To configure Elasticsearch add the `advancedVisibilityStore: es-visibility` key value pair to the `persistence` section.

 ```yaml
 persistence: